eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/entity/entity.rst

 StatusCondition
 ^^^^^^^^^^^^^^^
 Every entity owns a StatusCondition that will be notified whenever its enabled statuses change.
-The StatusCondition provides the link between an Entity and a WaitSet.
+The StatusCondition provides the link between an Entity and a Wait-set.
 See section :ref:`dds_layer_core_waitsets` for more information.

 .. _dds_layer_core_entity_commonchars_enabling: